alexismorin/wear-down/README.md

 - chunkDeformScale: Multiplier for how deformed chunks are based on the length of the edge of which they are in

-- chunkRatioPerUnit: Probability of chunking per edge meter.
+- chunkRatioPerUnit: Probability of chunking per edge length.
 1.5 means that for a 2 meter edge, you get three chunks.

 ![footer](/images/footer.png)